 We ask for a 33% deposit prior to completion of the job and the remaining 67% when the job is complete.

-We accept all major credit cards and checks.
-For accounting purposes we do not accept cash.
+We accept all major credit cards (3.4% processing fee, though) and mailed checks.
+For accounting purposes, we do not accept cash.

 If you choose to mail a check for the deposit or the balance please make payable to "Holscher Sealcoating, LLC" and mail to P.O.
 Box 93 in East Greenwich, RI 02818.

 Yes, our work is guaranteed.
 We will come back at no charge to you to fix any problem that is a result of a mistake, rain, or some other factor that causes the job to be less than stellar.
 We stand behind our work.

 There are a few problems that are sometimes misunderstood to be workmanship issues when they are in reality problems that cannot be fixed short of repaving: hairline cracking in the asphalt will never completely disappear no matter what we do and cracks may not be completely level even after we fill them because the rubber is designed to flex--on hot days it will expand and may be above the surface of the asphalt and on cold days it will contract and may be below the surface of the asphalt.